Kaspersky's 2019 lineup of Windows antivirus products continues the company's strong tradition of top-notch protection with a moderate system impact.

 Performance and System Impact

-You can start a full scan two clicks in from the main interface screen, and a quick scan in one extra click.
-Scans can be scheduled for daily, weekly or monthly, and are customizable; you can choose to examine or ignore items such as system memory, email archives, boot sectors and networked drives.
+Scans can be scheduled daily, weekly or monthly, and you can customize them to examine or ignore system memory, email archives, boot sectors or networked drives.

 Installation and Support